syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/pivot-chart.md

 By default, tooltip for the pivot chart is enabled.
 User can customize it by using the property [`TooltipSettings`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewPivotTooltipSettings.html) in [`ChartSettings`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewChartSettings.html) class.

-> The tooltip can be disabled by setting the property [`Enable`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewPivotTooltipSettings.html#Syncfusion_EJ2_PivotView_PivotViewPivotTooltipSettings_Enable) in [`TooltipSettings`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewPivotTooltipSettings.html) class as **false**.
+N> The tooltip can be disabled by setting the property [`Enable`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotViewPivotTooltipSettings.html#Syncfusion_EJ2_PivotView_PivotViewPivotTooltipSettings_Enable) in [`TooltipSettings`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewPivotTooltipSettings.html) class as **false**.

 {% if page.publishingplatform == "aspnet-core" %}